CasprCris/SpaceX-Falcon-9-first-stage-Landing-Prediction/README.md

 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 #### Remarks
-The Data collected via webscarping contains Falcon 9 AND Falcon 9 heavy launch data.
+1. The Data collected via webscarping contains Falcon 9 AND Falcon 9 heavy launch data.
 The "Data Collection" approach collects Falcon 9 only.
+2. to view Interactive Visualizations copy link to https://nbviewer.org/